CAE Speaking Test Tips And Technique Introduction

 C1 Advanced Speaking Forum

-If you want to read what other students and teachers think about the C1 Advanced speaking exam, you can join some of the discussion topics in my C1 Advanced Forum by clicking the button below.
+If you want to read what other students and teachers think about the C1 Advanced speaking exam, you can join some of the discussion topics in my C1 Advanced Forum by clicking the button and becoming a member below.
 You can also start new discussion topics and access loads of exclusive video tutorials and materials.
 Just sign up here.